JimDesu/basis-lang/spec.md

 ```
 .import Other::Module
-.import Other::Module as Alias
+.import Alias = Other::Module
 ```

-The named form makes a previously-declared module's exports visible at the current source file.
-Without the `as` clause, the imported module's exports are reachable by their declared names with `Other::Module::` qualifier.
-With `as Alias`, the qualifier becomes `Alias::`.
+The named form makes a previously-declared module's top-level definitions visible at the current source file.
+Without the aliased form, the imported module's definitions are reachable by their declared names with `Other::Module::` qualifier.
+With `Alias = Other::Module`, the qualifier becomes `Alias::`.

 **File-path import:**